 Troubleshooting the PCV System

-A stuck closed PCV valve results in excessive crankcase pressure and oil leaking past oil seals and gaskets.
-If the PCV valve is stuck closed, blowby gases will build in the crankcase and oil will travel up the clean air hose and into the air filter.
-This will result in a contaminated air filter or breather.
+A stuck closed PCV valve results in excessive crankcase pressure and oil forced past seals and gaskets.
+They get clogged, and blowby gases build in the crankcase.
 Some air supply hoses have an air filter or filament to clean the air entering the crankcase.
+Oil travels up the clean air hose and into the air filter, resulting in a contaminated air filter or breather.

-A stuck open PCV valve or leaking PCV hose will cause a lean air fuel ratio and drivability issues like surging.
-When the valve is removed from the valve cover, vacuum should be present at its opening.
-When your thumb is placed over the hissing vacuum leak, the plunger should "snap back" into the valve.
-When removed from the engine the PCV valve should rattle when shaken.
+A stuck open PCV valve or leaking PCV hose results in a lean air-fuel ratio and drivability issues like surging.
+An engine vacuum should be felt at its opening with the valve removed from the valve cover.
+The plunger should "snap back" into the valve, and a strong vacuum should be felt when your thumb is placed over the hissing vacuum leak.
+When removed from the engine, the PCV valve should rattle when shaken.
 Please note that if the valve does not rattle, it's clogged and must be replaced.